4-Year Review of Cravar’s F.C., My Favorite Leather Messenger Bag

 Cravar F.C.15’s Price

-It’s just really well constructed.
-It’s got the ruggedness of Saddleback and the clean lines of dressier bags.
-It’s easy to use as an everyday or a formal bag, and it’s just the right amount of daring for both situations.
+It’s easy to use as an everyday or an office bag, and it’s just the right amount of daring for both situations.